 To truly make the most of your time in Tiananmen Square, checking out Chairman Mao’s mausoleum and the Monument to the People’s Heroes – both located near the centre of the expanse – should be pretty high on your list.
 And, if you really want the full experience, the National Museum of China and the Great Hall of the People can also be found here.

-Politically charged and packed full to the brim with history, Tiananmen Square is a must-see.
-So, luckily for you, we've included it in our Classic base itinerary, and touring this landmark will be part and parcel of your trip.
+Politically charged and packed to the brim with history, Tiananmen Square is a must-see.
+Which is exactly why we've included it in our Iconic Highlights and Yangtze Discovery base itineraries.
+You can also click the 'Ancient Icons' button on our Panoramas & Pandas itinerary and a visit to Beijing and Tiananmen Square will be added to your trip.
 Head over to our itinerary builder now to start planning that trip of a lifetime.

 The very centre of downtown Beijing – it lies in front of the Forbidden City’s southern entrance.

 5am-12am daily – impressive in the evening when the surrounding buildings are illuminated.
 At sunrise and sunset you’ll catch the guards raising and lowering the national flag.